fedora-modularity/hp/README.md

   provides the unsigned binaries; this package is produced by different source packages on different architectures

+### `atomic`
+The `atomic` module defines the package set required for running a fully featured, module-based Atomic Host.
+Unlike Host & Platform, the module is not split into userspace and hardware-enabling parts.
+Instead, it's a well integrated, faster moving module capable of booting on various configurations, running as an OSTree image and managing containerized applications.

+*This is a placeholder section and will be filled in later.*

 ### `bootstrap`
 This module provides a stable selfhosting buildroot for all of the abovementioned modules as well as for itself.
 Whileits content is